the purpose of this site.

-As a collection for many years going to stores and shops, shows and bidding online, I found it useful to have a portable inventory of my collection.
-How many times did I purchase an item that I already had?
+As a collector for many years going to stores and shops, shows and bidding online, I found it useful to have a portable inventory of my collection.
+How many times had I purchase an item that I already in my collection?
 Who knows!
 This site has been designed to be compatible with my cellphone and has already proven very useful.

 A Resource to Myself and Others

 I continually forget the details.
 What were the dates of a port visit?
-Who was the captain of the ship?
+Who was the captain of a ship?
 What was the class of the ship?
-I have tried to put the quick reference information on my site as another reference when I am away from my collection.
+I have tried to put the quick reference information on my site as another reference when I am away from my references.
 In this process, I have found others use the site as a resource.
 Great!
-It is a pleasure as a collector to be able to provide something useful to others.
+It is a pleasure, as a collector, to be able to provide something useful to others.